gazebosim/gz-common/tutorials/profiler.md

 ### On custom example

-In order to use the profiler, inspection points must be added to the source code, and the application or library must be linked to the `ignition-common::profiler` component.
+In order to use the profiler, inspection points must be added to the source code, and the application or library must be linked to the `gz-common::profiler` component.

 To start, download the [profiler.cc](https://github.com/gazebosim/gz-common/raw/main/examples/profiler.cc) example.